Peterborough City Council

 There are ringfenced apprenticeship vacancies for care leavers at Peterborough City Council

-We currently have five apprenticeship roles filled by our young people.
-Work is ongoing to increase the number of opportunities across the council, as well as through partnerships with external organisations. apprenticeship vacancies are ringfenced a year
+We currently have four apprenticeship roles for our care leavers, all of which have been successfully filled.
+Work is ongoing to expand these opportunities both within the council and through partnerships with external organisations. apprenticeship vacancies are ringfenced a year

 There are no care leavers working as apprenticeships within Peterborough City Council